 Value chain or Scope 3 emissions, called supply chain carbon footprint, often represent the largest source of corporate carbon footprints and reducing value chain emissions leads to opportunities to reduce environmental impact and costs.

-However and despite the size of emissions, only 35% of companies responding declare to be engaged on climate topics with their supply chains.
+However and despite the size of emissions, only 37% of suppliers responding declare to be engaged on climate topics with their own supply chains.
 This clearly shows the opportunity for greater impact that still exists.

 Reason 2: reduce risks.